mids-w203/reading/unit_05_plan.md

 ## Unit Goals
 In this unit we're going to turn from the pure mathematical objects of Random Variables and Conditional Expectations to start getting our hands dirty with data.

-Through this unit we're going to start to ask (and hopefully answer!) questions about how we can use data to inform ourselves about random variables.

 ## Unit Sections
 There are two mandatory sections for this unit, and one optional unit.